*Select a topic for your research

 *Select a topic for your research.

-*Your annotated bibliography must include five to seven entries.
-All of your sources must be relevant to your specific topic and to Regency England in general.
+*Your annotated bibliography must include five entries.
+All of your sources must be relevant to your specific topic and to Regency England in general and include one work of literary criticism.

 *MLA formatting is required for your bibliographic entries.